Do you think Israel’s fiction must engage with her politics?

 It goes without saying that the political situation is immensely complex.
-Have you found that Israeli fiction engages with all sides of the debate?
+Have you found that Israeli novels engage with all sides of the debate?

 Most of the writers I know are left-wing, while the majority of people in Israel vote for the right-wing Netanyahu.
 So there is a gap here between literature and the political map.

 Where does that gap come from?